danieltkach/slingr-challenge/README.md

 State management with Zustand and TanStack React Query.

 ## Features
 It allows you to create items that contain a name, description and an amount.
-The amount is not displayed in the list itself as per design.
-NOTE: functionally we could make it so that several items are added at once instead of including a quantity for each.
-I've decided for the latter.
+I've decided to use the property "amount/quantity" insted of adding several repeated items at once to the list, though I would have cleared-up requirement with the team in a real life scenario.

 ## Folder Structure